Work AI

-Shadow AI is the use of AI tools by employees without the knowledge or approval of their organization's IT or security teams.
+Shadow AI is a term used to describe the use of AI tools by employees without the knowledge or approval of their organization's IT or security teams.

 When an employee signs up for an unapproved project management tool, the risk is mostly about redundancy and cost.
 When an employee gives an AI agent access to their computer, email, file system, and enterprise applications, the risk is that sensitive data gets ingested, processed, and potentially exposed through a system no one in IT knows exists.

-Shadow IT is about unapproved apps.
-Shadow AI is like giving a rogue freelancer access to your company’s files, messages, and systems.
+Shadow IT results in patchy unapproved app usage across the organization.
+Shadow AI is closer to giving a freelancer access to your company’s files, messages, and systems - and rolling the dice.

-The first wave was employees using personal ChatGPT or Claude accounts for work.
-Pasting customer data into a chat window, possibly with the model using that data for training.
-Or using a personal ChatGPT account for company purposes, untracked by the business, ranging from writing emails with sensitive context to uploading internal documents for summarization.
+The first wave of shadow AI consisted of employees using personal ChatGPT or Claude accounts for work - pasting customer data into a chat window, possibly with the model using that data for training, or using a personal ChatGPT account for company purposes, untracked by the business.
+These acts included everything from writing emails with sensitive context to uploading and summarizing internal documents.

 The risk of data leakage was compounded by lack of visibility.
 Samsung banned ChatGPT company-wide after engineers leaked proprietary semiconductor source code, internal meeting transcripts, and chip test data through the tool in a single month.